 October 19, 2016

-Alexandria, VA, October 19, 2016 – American Society of Travel agents (ASTA) President & CEO Zane Kerby issues the following statement in response to the U.S. Department of Transportation’s (DOT) publication last night of a new round of aviation consumer protection regulations:
+Alexandria, VA, October 19, 2016 – American Society of Travel Advisors (ASTA) President & CEO Zane Kerby issues the following statement in response to the U.S. Department of Transportation’s (DOT) publication last night of a new round of aviation consumer protection regulations:

 “On the whole, the latest round of DOT consumer protection rules will benefit the flying public and the travel agency community who serves them.
 In particular, we appreciate that proposals related to code-share disclosure and online biasing conform to existing Department guidance and do not add substantial new disclosure burdens to agencies.
 We also applaud the Department for setting aside unwarranted proposals on disclosure of carriers marketed and not marketed in ticket agents’ online displays and of travel agency incentive payments.

 “At the same time, we are disappointed that DOT is further delaying regulation on the disclosure of fees for basic ancillary services at all points of sale, an issue it has been studying for over five years.
 We have long urged the Department to strike a decisive blow for consumers by requiring full transparency and ‘transactability’ for airline ancillary fees.

 “We strongly reject airline arguments that such regulation ‘would only benefit those third parties who distribute tickets, not the flying public.’
 Travel agents advise the traveling public.
 Airlines and their surrogates argue that disclosing the full cost of travel is bad for the consumer.
 Following that logic, an airline should remove all ancillary fee information from its own website in order to better serve customers.